LIONS-EPFL/Charmer/README.md

 ![](schematic.png)

-Official implementation in PyTorch of the **ICML'24 paper "Revisiting character-level adversarial attacks"**.
+Official implementation in PyTorch of the **ICML'24 paper "Revisiting Character-level Adversarial Attacks for Language Models"**.

 ## Requirements
 ```